Apricot-S/xiangting/README.md

 ### Support for Three-Player Mahjong

 In three-player mahjong, the tiles from 2m (二萬) to 8m (八萬) are not used.
-Additionally, melded sequences (明順子) are not allowed.
+In addition, melded sequences (明順子) are not allowed.

 ```rust
 use xiangting::{calculate_replacement_number, calculate_replacement_number_3_player};